poeli/GOTTCHA2/README.md

 # Genomic Origin Through Taxonomic CHAllenge (GOTTCHA)

 GOTTCHA is an application of a novel, gene-independent and signature-based metagenomic taxonomic profiling method with significantly smaller false discovery rates (FDR) that is laptop deployable.
 Our algorithm was tested and validated on twenty synthetic and mock datasets ranging in community composition and complexity, was applied successfully to data generated from spiked environmental and clinical samples, and robustly demonstrates superior performance compared with other available tools.

 GOTTCHAv2 is currently under development in BETA stage.
 Pre-built databases for v1 are incompatible with v2.

 -------------------------------------------------------------------
 ## DISCLOSURE and COPYRIGHT

 Copyright (2017).
 Los Alamos National Security, LLC.
-This material was produced under U.S. Government contract DE-AC52-06NA25396 for Los Alamos National Labora tory (LANL), which is operated by Los Alamos National Security, LLC for the U.S.
+This material was produced under U.S. Government contract DE-AC52-06NA25396 for Los Alamos National Laboratory (LANL), which is operated by Los Alamos National Security, LLC for the U.S. Department of Energy.
+The U.S. Government has rights to use, reproduce, and distribute this software.
+NEITHER THE GOVERNMENT NOR LOS ALAMOS NATIONAL SECURITY, LLC MAKES ANY WARRANTY, EXPRESS OR IMPLIED, OR ASSUMES ANY LIABILITY FOR THE USE OF THIS SOFTWARE.
+If software is modified to produce derivative works, such modified software should be clearly marked, so as not to confuse it with the version available from LANL.

- Department of Energy.
-The U.S. Government has rights to use, reproduce, and dis tribute this software.
-NEITHER THE GOVERNMENT NOR LOS ALAMOS NATIONAL SECURITY, LLC MAKES ANY WARRANTY, EXPRESS OR IMPLIED, OR ASSUMES ANY LIABILITY FOR THE US E OF THIS SOFTWARE.
-If software is modified to produce derivative works, such m odified software should be clearly marked, so as not to confuse it with the vers ion available from LANL.
+Additionally, this program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+Accordingly, this program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Additionally, this program is free software; you can redistribute it and/or modi fy it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any l ater version.
-Accordingly, this program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHA NTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public Licens e for more details.
+See the GNU General Public License for more details.

 -------------------------------------------------------------------
 ## SYSTEM REQUIREMENT